 The flow of subject matter, photographs, and selected song per post: There is an intentional chain reaction, a flow from post to post on the home page, a matchup from day to day.
 For example: SITK Dress Shop featuring the Wrap-Around Neck Chain.
 The following post, featured on SKIRT RADIO was Natasha Bedingfield’s song, Touch, with the lyrics of “a chain reaction”-and this does not solely apply to the song selection, only, but it can move from post to post within the photographs or food articles as well.
 Some words become keywords.
 Zinnias might be in one post in the way of a food prop or background, then the next post or soon following-Zinnia Cake.
 It’s strung out this way to orchestrate, culminate, organize… to make as one.

-What is OPERATION SKIRT: It’s the support, recognition, and patriotism to the United States Military branches.
-Skirt in the Kitchen is aiming to head up a cookie drive in lieu of the men and women actively serving.
-My father was Navy, my uncles also served in other branches-Army, Air Force, Marines; one of my nephews-Navy, a couple more family members-Army, and my husband is retired AF.
 Skirt in the Kitchen depicts the American way of doing things, still holds on to tradition, is vintage mixed with modern, and appeals to family roots.
 It is sometimes a mumbo-jumbo of people’s lifestyles that differ but at the heart and center of it is God and Family.
+[But do keep in mind that it is not a “church blog”… I get the complaints of concern from time to time “about the spiritual warfare on the blog” because of my mother’s segment, ‘THE GARDEN KEY’, conflicting with the over-all style and content of the daily reel of music videos that can tend to be “racy”– her spiritual/Christian/church writings.]
 Skirt in the Kitchen is described as being Americana, and the Dililah of food blogs.

 What Rose-Colored Glasses is about: I had my first breast surgery at 23.
 My maternal grandmother, Anita H. Shew, had breast cancer in both her breasts at the time of her death without knowledge of her illness, not even unto herself.
 Grant it, she was far into her 80’s, but just knowing afterwards from the reports exceeding her death, it rang clear to me the seriousness of it being in my maternal line.
 My husband’s cousin, Heather, also died from the suffering of the onset of breast cancer.
 She was 37 and had two young children when she went.
 Cancer touches all of us at different times of our lives, in ourselves and/or in our loved ones.
 Having different forms, this isn’t just a female disease.